-- Replenish with bedding materials of choice, sprinkle Diatomaceous Earth atop bedding materials and finish with Nesting Box Blend.
+- Replenish with bedding materials of choice, sprinkle Diatomaceous Earth atop bedding materials and finish with our herbal Nesting Box Blend.

-(In the Winter, a thorough water-less cleaning will suffice until Spring: Diatomaceous Earth will assist with lice, mites, other insects as will Nesting Box Blend.)
+(In the Winter, a thorough water-less cleaning will suffice until Spring.
+In the meantime, Diatomaceous Earth will assist with lice, mites, other insects as will Nesting Box Blend.)

-So, this is how I do it.
-Sometimes I change it up and move things around or I get a new rake and that makes me very, very happy!
+Pro tip: sometimes I change it up and move things around to give my girls a an altered environment.
 Some summers I go all-in on straw and the next Summer I am all.about. rice hulls.
+I'll relocate ramps, ladders, water fountains and sometimes move nesting boxes and/or roosts.
 One VERY important thing to keep in mind is that my coop IS different than yours as are my nesting boxes.
 There is no right or wrong way to do this but it is important to be mindful to keep things clean and tidy for our flocks.